lab-design/lab-design.github.io/about.md

 ## What we work on

-- [**Modularity and Modular Reasoning**](/projects.html#modularity-and-modular-reasoning): languages, interfaces, and contracts that let engineers reason about complex software one module at a time.
+- [**Modularity and Modular Reasoning**](/research/#modularity-and-modular-reasoning): languages, interfaces, and contracts that let engineers reason about complex software one module at a time.
-- [**Software at Scale, with Boa**](/projects.html#software-at-scale): expressing software-analysis tasks modularly so they run across the world's open-source code.
+- [**Software at Scale, with Boa**](/research/#software-at-scale): expressing software-analysis tasks modularly so they run across the world's open-source code.
-- [**Modular and Dependable AI**](/projects.html#modular-and-dependable-ai): decomposing learned models into modules and bringing software-engineering rigor to AI-enabled systems.
+- [**Modular and Dependable AI**](/research/#modular-and-dependable-ai): decomposing learned models into modules and bringing software-engineering rigor to AI-enabled systems.

-See our [research](/research/) for the thrusts in depth, and our [projects](/projects.html) and [papers](https://lab-design.github.io/papers/) for the full record.
+See our [research](/research/) for the thrusts in depth and our [papers](https://lab-design.github.io/papers/) for the full record.

 ## Join us